Leadership

 Human Resources Generalist, Native American Youth & Family Center

 Sam is a HRCI certified Human Resources professional with more than 10 years of experience.
-He has worked for local, national and international nonprofit organizations.
-He has a passion for Diversity, Equity and Inclusion planning and implementation.
-Sam recently moved to Portland from Chicago where he was born and raised.
+They have worked for local, national and international nonprofit organizations.
+They have a passion for Diversity, Equity and Inclusion planning and implementation.
+Sam recently moved to Portland from Chicago where they were born and raised.
 Sam currently works as a Human Resources Generalist at NAYA – Native American Youth & Family Center.
 Outside of work, Sam enjoys camping, hiking and concerts.
-He’s also known to belt out a tune every once in a while.
+They’re also known to belt out a tune every once in a while.

 Steve Jones | MD